Child support

 During this suspension:

-• you may not drive in Washington with your out-of-state driver license.
+• You may not drive in Washington with your out-of-state driver license.

 How long will my license be suspended?